MayssaJaz/Cloud-project/README.md

 # Cloud Computing Project: Book Boutique
-# Made by Mayssa Jaziri, Aycha Abid and Mohamed Aziz Bouaouina
+# Made by Mayssa Jaziri & Aycha Abid

 This project is a book shop where you can see, add and delete your books.